imjihuan/fuego/docs/rst_src/Test_variables.rst

 The information about the board being tested comes primarily from two
 sources:

- * the board file
+ * The board file
- * the stored board variables file
+ * The stored board variables file

 Additional information comes from the testplan and test spec that are used for this particular test run.
-Finally, test variables can be defined on the 'ftc' command line.
+Finally, test variables can be defined on the ``ftc`` command line.
 These test variables (know as *dynamic variables*, override variables that come from other sources.

 Test variables can be simple strings, or they may be shell functions.